• Three dancers folded over each other at the waist standing along the Chattahoochee River with the water in the background. Photo by David Nagle

 Braiding Time, Memory and Water

-is a site-specific interactive dance performance by Sue Schroeder in collaboration with conceptual artist Jonathon Keats and composer Felipe Pérez Santiago.
-The performance responds to the geography, history, and environmental concerns of two locations along the Chattahoochee River: Powers Island, one of the most serene places within the Chattahoochee River National Recreation Area, and Zonolite Park, a secluded 13-acre nature sanctuary along the Southfork of Peachtree Creek, a tributary of the Chattahoochee River.
+is a site-specific interactive dance performance by Sue Schroeder of Core Dance in collaboration with conceptual artist Jonathon Keats and internationally recognized Mexican composer Felipe Pérez Santiago.
+The performance responds to the geography and history of the site and encourages us to reconnect with our natural environment.

 Community Activities at Powers Island Trail (1pm and 3:30pm) include: